blairtcg/hikari/content/_index.md

 ---
 title: Blair | The Ultimate Anime TCG Discord Bot
 description: Collect, trade, and battle with your favorite anime characters right in your Discord server.
-layout: blocks # Critical: Tells Hinode to process the content_blocks array
+layout: blocks

 content_blocks:
-  # 1. HERO BLOCK: The grand introduction at the top of the page
+  # 1. HERO BLOCK
   - _bookshop_name: hero
     heading:
       title: Welcome to the World of Blair